You're Too Good for an MLM

 We began taking the numbers we had been given and writing out some rough calculations on the back of a napkin.
 The results were not good.

 Our initial assessment was that the product could be produced for approximately $2 if one sourced manufacturing in China directly.
 This product was made in China but was distributed through an MLM program.
-From our conversations we learned it took $4,000 to buy into the program and at least $2,000 per month in required purchases.
+From our conversations with the shuttle riders, we learned it took $4,000 to buy into the program and at least $2,000 per month in required purchases.

 The item was priced to retail at $25 and was sold to the MLM participants for $15.